sekka1/managedkube.com/_posts/2018-09-26-kubernetes-troubleshooting-ingress-and-services-traffic-flows.md

 Endpoints: 100.96.3.11:3000
 Session Affinity: None
 No events.```

-T
-he item we are looking for in here is that there is an IP address in the “Endpoints” field.
+The item we are looking for in here is that there is an IP address in the “Endpoints” field.
 The IP addresses in this field mean that these pods are running and has passed their health checks.
 If you also take a look back above to where you listed all of the pods.
 This IP should be on that list.

 Declaring a healthcheck for your pod is very important.
 It is basically some kind of check towards your pod to tell Kubernetes that your pod is alive and healthy.
 This can be an HTTP request to some endpoint that is returning and HTTP 200 or it can be a command that runs in the container.
 Here is more information about how to setup the healthchecks: <A HREF="https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/">https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/</a>.